enzorod10/battleship/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Users are able to play singleplayer or multiplayer.
 Singleplayer has two different modes: novice and expert.
-Regardless of which mode is chosen, the UI is set up so that the human player is able to rightfully track the progress the game.
-If a ship is hit, the user will know.
-If a ship is destroyed, then the user will know.
+Regardless of which mode is chosen, the UI is set up so that the human player is able to track the progression of the game.
+If a ship is hit or destroyed, the user will know.
 Human players will begin by setting up their board with ships in whichever location they may choose.

 <div align='center'>